DemiTsav/ECM2429v.1/README.md

 This is a Tkinter-based Python application for managing council assets, specifically vehicles.
 The system allows users to add, update, delete, and search for vehicles within a local SQLite database.
 The interface is designed to be intuitive and dynamically updates search results based on user input.

 ## Prerequisites
+Ensure you have Python with Tkinter support installed

+For Ubuntu/Debian, you may need to install: sudo apt-get install python3-tk

 This project requires **Python 3.12**.
 Ensure you have it installed, as some features, such as the `datetime` module, may behave differently in earlier versions.

 ## Running the Project